jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Dire Wolverine.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Rage (Ex): >
-SpecialAbilities: Rage (Ex) A dire wolverine that takes damage in combat flies into a rage on its next turn, madly clawing and biting until either it or its opponent is dead.
+    A dire wolverine that takes damage in combat flies into a rage on its next turn, madly clawing and biting until either it or its opponent is dead.
 It gains +4 to Strength, +4 to Constitution, and -2 to AC.
 The creature cannot end its rage voluntarily.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: